masanorihirano/slack_transfer/docs/source/user_guide/cli.rst

         Skip download.
 This is usually used when the download is already finished.
     :code:`--skip_upload`
         Skip upload.
 This is usually used when only the download is necessary.
+    :code:`--channel_names CHANNEL_NAMES`
+        channel names you want to process.
+If not set, set to all available channels.
+Set by comma-separation for multiple inputs.
+For example, `general,random`
     :code:`--name_mappings NAME_MAPPINGS`
         You can set name mappings between the channel names of the original and destination workspaces.
 Comma-separated dictionaries (key:value) are available.
 For example, `old_name1:new_name1,old_name2:new_name2`.